swagtop/bevy-flake/docs/details.md

   # ...
 ```

-Now, when you run `cowsay`, the program's PATH includes the toolchain you've
+Now, when you run `cowsay`, the program is run at the end of the enfironment
+adapter script, while its PATH includes the toolchain you've configured
-configured `bevy-flake` to use.
+`bevy-flake` to use.

 Remember to use `bf` (or whatever you've called it) instead of `bevy-flake` if
 you've overrided it with your own config.